ms-us-rcg-cloud-innovation/mongo-cosmos-vector-search/README.md

 ## Prerequisites

-Cosmos Mongo Database + connection string - currently lowest tier of Azure Cosmos DB for MongoDB (vCore) supported is M30
+Cosmos Mongo Database + connection string - currently lowest tier of Azure Cosmos DB for MongoDB (vCore) supported is M40 for hnsw index

 AzureOpenAi instance with an embedding model